VanderPloegR1/companion/Module-Development.md

 So, you want to develop a module for Companion?
 Welcome!
 This document describes what you need to know and do to make a beautiful module being able to control your favorite gear with Companion.

+**This page is outdated, but kept as a reference for maintainence.
+If you are looking to develop a module for Companion 3.0, you need the new [module development wiki](https://github.com/bitfocus/companion-module-base/wiki)**

 ## Prerequisites

 Companion is written in Javascript and uses the node.js runtime.
 That means you should be at least a little bit familiar with Javascript.